-- 1. Applicant must complete an Application for Admission as a Non-Degree Student. - 2.
-The applicant must submit a final high school transcript and a letter of recommendation. - 3.
-The applicant must enroll in one freshmen level course and successfully complete it before a second course may be selected.
+- 3. The applicant must enroll in one freshmen level course and successfully complete it before a second course may be selected.
 Sophomore-level courses may also be considered after successful completion of the freshmen-level course. - 4.
 After earning 9 credit hours, the applicant is expected to complete GBC's admissions process. - 5.
 Non-degree students are not eligible for federal, state, or institutional financial assistance.